 From staff to volunteers and trustees, a lot of people work behind the scenes to bring world-changing ideas, opportunities and films to life in Scotland.
-If you know who you want to reach you can message them below.
-Alternatively, send us a general enquiry.

 Ken Loach is an award-winning British film and television director.
-He is known for his naturalistic, social realist directing style and for his socialism, which are evident in his body of work.
-His films include 'Cathy Come Home', 'Kes', 'My Name Is Joe' and 'The Angels’ Share'.
+He is known for his naturalistic, social realist directing style and for his commitment to social equality, which are evident in his body of work.
+His films include Cathy Come Home, Kes, My Name Is Joe, The Angels’ Share andI, Daniel Blake.

 I am passionate about the ability of film to educate, inspire and engage audiences: a wonderfully powerful tool, helping to connect people on a global scale while providing us with a more nuanced understanding of the world we live in – and our part in shaping it.
 I joined Take One Action as the Festivals and Volunteers Coordinator in March 2016 and I look forward to helping bring together another fantastic year of programming which celebrates cinema’s ability to act as a catalyst for discussion and debate on issues of social, political and environmental importance, and to share the inspiring stories of the people fighting for change in our world.
-Before joining TOA I worked with a range of arts festivals and production companies, including Auckland Arts Festival, Christchurch Arts Festival, CCA, and Cryptic.
+Before joining TOA I worked with a range of arts festivals and production companies, including Auckland Arts Festival, Christchurch Arts Festival, CCA and Cryptic.
 From these roles, and my academic background in Film Studies, I have developed a great love of the celebratory nature of festivals and the power of cinema – I look forward to bringing this all to TOA!

 Kristina has worked on a variety of social and environmental justice projects- from small community-based initiatives to documentary driven campaigns.
 She is an alumni of the interdisciplinary MLitt in Environment, Culture and Communications (University of Glasgow) which provides an insight from the social sciences and humanities into the complex challenge of sustainability.
 Kristina facilitated the Ethnic Minority Environmental Network at CEMVO Scotland involving minority ethnic communities in strategic conversations about climate change and sustainable development policies.
 Kristina has worked on the Barefoot In Business campaign celebrating the efforts of female entrepreneurs in Uganda and inspiring the next generation of empowered entrepreneurs here in Scotland through screening the Barefoot In Business documentary in schools across the country.
 Kristina is passionate about local food economies and co-founded Propagate – a collective of practitioners developing and supporting urban food projects and enterprises in Glasgow.